 Our Free Resume Course provides resume and cover letter templates and specialized advice for students, MBAs, and experienced professionals.

-The Interview Prep Course contains all the material you need to ace your case and fit interview, including interview videos of candidates who joined top consulting firms’ San Francisco offices.
+The Consulting Interview Prep Toolkit contains all the material you need to ace your case and fit interview, including online courses, sample interviews, case material and practice tools.

 CaseCoach’s team of coaches includes former consultants and interviewers with McKinsey, BCG, and Bain.
 They are available to deliver case and fit interview coaching and mock interviews in a realistic setting to put your preparation to the test, providing personal feedback and practical advice to help you ace your interviews.